Jerry Schuplinski: New England Patriots

 In 2013, Schuplinski was hired by the New England Patriots as an offensive assistant under head coach Bill Belichick.
 This was because Schuplinski, Patriots' offensive coordinator Josh McDaniels and Patriots' director of player personnel Nick Caserio played together at John Carroll University in the mid-1990s.
 He won his first Super Bowl when the Patriots defeated the Seattle Seahawks in Super Bowl XLIX at the end of the 2014 season.

 In 2016, he was promoted to assistant quarterbacks coach, and helped coach rookie Jacoby Brissett and backup Jimmy Garoppolo.
 On February 5, 2017, Schuplinski was part of the Patriots coaching staff that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 Schuplinski won his third Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII, his last season with the team.

 Miami Dolphins

-On February 8, 2019, Schuplinski was hired by the Miami Dolphins as their assistant quarterbacks coach under head coach Brian Flores.
+On February 8, 2019, Schuplinski was hired by the Miami Dolphins as their quarterbacks coach under head coach Brian Flores.